 Penalties For Boating Under The Influence In New Jersey

-For a first offense of BWI/BUI in a boat with a BAC that is 0.08% to 0.09%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
+For a first offense of BWI/BUI in a boat with a BAC that is at or above 0.08% and under 0.10%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
 There will be a fine of between $250 and $400.
 The driver will have to pay fees including $230 for the Intoxicated Driver Resource Center (IDRC), and a $1,000 surcharge per year for three years.
 There might also be a jail term of up to 30 days.

 If, for the first offense, the BAC registers 0.10% or above the penalties rise significantly.
 The license suspension from driving a boat will be for one year and the driver's license for a motor vehicle will be suspended for seven months to one year.
 The fine increases to between $300 and $500 and the other fees and surcharges are the same as for the lower tier first offense BWI as is the potential jail time.